 Statistical Methods

 First, we compared frequencies of baseline demographic characteristics by couple type and gender using Pearson’s chi-squared tests.
 When cell counts were <5, we used Fisher’s exact tests.
 Next, we examined levels of social support (low, medium, high) by couple type and gender.
-To estimate changes in social support following CHTC, we conducted analyses at the individual and couple levels.
+To estimate changes in social support following couple counseling, we conducted analyses at the individual and couple levels.

 Individual-level analysis included one record per individual.
-We estimated the change in average social support before and after CHTC using generalized estimating equations to account for correlation between the same individual at two time points with an identity link, exchangeable correlation matrix, and robust variance.
+We estimated the change in average social support before and after couple counseling using generalized estimating equations to account for correlation between the same individual at two time points with an identity link, exchangeable correlation matrix, and robust variance.
 We estimated changes separately for women and men in female-positive and female-negative couples.
-Pre- and post-CHTC individual mean scores and corresponding p-values were also calculated for overall social support, partner support, peer support, and family support across female-positive and female-negative couples.
+Pre- and post-couple counseling individual mean scores and corresponding p-values were also calculated for overall social support, partner support, peer support, and family support across female-positive and female-negative couples.

 Couple-level analysis included one record per couple.
-We first calculated the difference in social support scores between male and female couple members at each time point and then estimated the change in these differences before and after CHTC.
+We first calculated the difference in social support scores between male and female couple members at each time point and then estimated the change in these differences before and after couple counseling.
 Changes were estimated separately for female-positive and female-negative couples.
 To account for correlation between the same couple at two time points, generalized estimating equations with an identity link, exchangeable correlation matrix, and robust variance were again used to estimate mean score changes and corresponding p-values.
 In addition to looking at differences in social support between couples, we looked at means between male and female couple members.
-Pre- and post-CHTC differences in overall social support, partner support, peer support, and family support were calculated.
+Pre- and post-couple counseling differences in overall social support, partner support, peer support, and family support were calculated.

 Both unadjusted and adjusted models were run for each set of analyses and included age to account for frequency matching, a design effect.
 Additional covariates included age category, children with study partner, male HIV status, marital status, and education level.
 All analyses were performed using Stata version 14 (College Station, Texas, USA).